India's shunned transgenders struggle to survive

 As night falls, she goes to a local charity to paint her face and transform into Seema, who sells herself on the street under a busy city flyover.

-She earns about 200 rupees ($4), offering oral sex or "thigh sex," in which the client will place his penis into her clamped thighs.
+She earns about 200 rupees, offering oral sex or "thigh sex," in which the client will place his penis into her clamped thighs.
 Other hijras generally offer anal sex too.

 Within 15 minutes, a black car pulls up and she is whisked away before returning to serve another client - this time a man on a motorbike in a dark shirt and light blue jeans.